Algorithmic correspondence and analytic rules: Introduction

 One important subclass of geometric implications is given, modulo logical equivalence, by the first-order correspondents of the class of {\em analytic inductive formulas} in classical modal logic.
 General (i.e.~not necessarily analytic) inductive formulas have been introduced by Goranko and Vakarelov in \cite{Goranko:Vakarelov:2006}, and have been shown to have (local) first-order correspondents, which can be effectively computed via an algorithmic correspondence procedure introduced in \cite{Conradie:et:al:SQEMAI}.

-In the present paper, we refine Negri's method for extending G3K, and introduce the algorithm \Algname for generating analytic labelled rules uniformly and equivalently capturing the {\em analytic inductive} axiomatic extensions of $K$.
+In the present paper, we refine Negri's method for extending G3K, and introduce the algorithm \Algname (Minimal ASSumption Algorithm) for generating analytic labelled rules uniformly and equivalently capturing the {\em analytic inductive} axiomatic extensions of $K$.
 An important difference between the algorithmic rule-generation method introduced in this paper and Negri's method is that the present method takes {\em modal formulas} in input, and, if the input formula is analytic inductive (cf.~Section \ref{sec:AnalyticInductiveFormulas}), it computes its equivalent analytic rule {\em directly} from the input formula, via a computation which incorporates the effective generation of its first-order correspondent, whereas Negri's method starts from geometric implications in the first-order frame correspondence language, and generates rules which are equivalent to those modal formulas which are assumed to have a first-order correspondent which is (logically equivalent to) a geometric implication.

+Ultimately, modal correspondence theory is concerned with the elimination of certain second-order monadic quantifiers.
+The soundness proof of MASSA exploits the algorithm for the elimination of second-order quantifiers SCAN \cite{GaOh92c}, invented by Dov M. Gabbay and Hans J\"urgen Ohlbach.

-This paper is structured as follows.
-In Section \ref{sec: prelim}, we collect basic definitions and results on \GTK and analytic inductive formulas in classical modal logic; in Section \ref{FirstOrderCorrespondentsAsInferenceRules}, we introduce the algorithm \Algname and provide intuitive motivation for some of its key steps.
-In Section \ref{sec: examples}, we illustrate how \Algname works, by running it on some well known modal axioms; in Section \ref{sec: conclusions}, we discuss how the present results embed in a wider research context in structural proof theory, which provides motivations for further research directions.
+\paragraph{Structure of the chapter.} This paper is structured as follows.
+In Section \ref{sec: prelim_MASSA}, we collect basic definitions and results on \GTK and analytic inductive formulas in classical modal logic; in Section \ref{sec:algorithm_MASSA}, we introduce the algorithm \Algname and provide intuitive motivation for some of its key steps.
+In Section \ref{sec: examples_MASSA}, we illustrate how \Algname works, by running it on some well known modal axioms and more useful examples; in Section \ref{sec:SCAN_successful}, we prove that SCAN is complete with respect to the class of analytic inductive formulas; in Section \ref{exe:MASSA_termination_auxiliaries_definitions}, we prove the soundness and termination of the algorithm \Algname leveraging the soundness of SCAN; in Section \ref{sec:extending_MASSA}, we illustrate how to extend MASSA to more general settings; we conclude in Section \ref{sec: conclusions}.